desh-woes/private-ai/#60DaysOfUdacity.md

 1. Today I joined the study group #sg_nigerian meetup and which was led by @Jethro Sam-Marcus today.
 We discussed working on a project for the Project showcase.

 2. Continued reviewing the error in my #l6_federated_learning project.
 I still have not been able to fix this though.
 I guess I will have to send my complaints to the open mind slack channel.

+### Day 39:
+**Update** - 5/08/2019
+1. Today I got started with lesson 7.
+Having completed the project for lesson 6.
+I still have to follow up on some of my issues in the open mind channel but will do that tomorrow maybe.

+2. I also looked at some content on how to get started with open source software development.
+It is a field I am interested.
+Feel free to reach out is you have any ideas or hacks.